-To start off, it’s important that you consider the overall size of your basement.
+To start, you must consider the overall size of your basement.
 Every commercial dehumidifier is a little different when it comes to the maximum amount of space that it can operate within.
-As you’ve seen with the dehumidifiers in this guide, some of them can work within basements that are 6,000 square-feet, while others can only work within spaces that are much smaller than that.
+As you’ve seen with the dehumidifiers in this guide, some of them can work within basements that are 6,000 square feet, while others can only work within spaces that are much smaller than that.

 When looking at your basement, consider the overall size of the basement.
 Measure it out, if you need to.
 With those measurements in mind, you can begin to take a look at various dehumidifiers, to see the basement sizes that they can work with.
-This will make it much easier to find a dehumidifier that doesn’t require you to move it around on a regular basis.
+This will make it much easier to find a dehumidifier that doesn’t require you to move it around regularly.

-How Much Humidity Do You Need To Remove On A Daily Basis?
+How Much Humidity Do You Need To Remove Daily?

-What you must consider, is the current humidity levels of your basement, and how much humidity you would like to remove, and to continue removing on a day-to-day basis.
-If you live in a very humid area and your basement tends to be very humid, then the more humidity that’s removed on a daily basis, the better off you will be.
+What you must consider, is the current humidity levels of your basement, and how much humidity you would like to remove, and continue removing on a day-to-day basis.
+If you live in a very humid area and your basement tends to be very humid, then the more humidity that’s removed daily, the better off you will be.
 But, the more powerful the dehumidifier is, the more expensive it will be, so keep that in mind.

 What Drainage Methods Does The Dehumidifier Offer?

 Most commercial dehumidifiers offer some kind of moisture bucket, which allows the humidity to flow into that bucket and be disposed of later.
-But, not all of them do, and there are some dehumidifiers that require a direct water line connection.
+But, not all of them do, and some dehumidifiers require a direct water line connection.